 The contract actually covered the construction of a lighthouse on Cape San Blas as well.
 Cape San Blas Lighthouse was to be built using material from the discontinued St. Joseph Point Lighthouse, and Bowden was instructed to cannibalize the 1833 lighthouse on the western end of St. George Island to build the new Cape St. George Lighthouse.
 Keeper Francis Lee first lit the lamps in St. George’s second tower on November 16, 1848.
-The lighthouse, which stood sixty-five feet tall, didn’t survive even three years, as it was flattened in August of 1851 by a powerful gale that also toppled Bowden’s tower at Cape San Blas, along with a lighthouse on Dog Island.
+The lighthouse, which stood sixty-five feet tall, didn’t survive even three years.
+In August 1851, a powerful gale flattened the tower and also toppled Bowden’s tower at Cape San Blas, along with a lighthouse on Dog Island.

 A new contract was awarded on December 10, 1851 to Emerson and Adams to build a replacement.
 The site for the island’s third lighthouse was 250 yards inland from the previous site.
 Instead of building directly on the sand, a ring of pine pilings driven into the sand served as a foundation for the tower.
 Material salvaged from the destroyed lighthouse was used during the construction of the new station.